simonbogh/CarND-Advanced-Lane-Lines/README.md

 #### 1. Example of a distortion-corrected image

-In `Section 2` of `P2-advanced-lane-lines.ipynb` image distortation is implemented.
+In `Section 2` of `P2-advanced-lane-lines.ipynb` image distortation correction is implemented.
 The image below shows an example where distortation correction was applied to one of the highway test images.
 The `cv2.calibrateCamera()` function was used with the `objpoints` and `imgpoints` acquired in the camera calibration step. `cv2.calibrateCamera()` returns

 * retval: root mean square (RMS) re-projection error.
 An RMS error of 1.0 means that, on average, each of these projected points is 1.0 px away from its actual position
 * cameraMatrix: Output 3x3 floating-point camera matrix